VDT-CS/genAI-MLM/README.md

-# sketch-to-image-machine
+# Sketch-to-image Machine

-Code-base for a future, sketch-to-image tangible interface
+This is the code-base for a research collaboration between the Department of Computer Science at Aarhus University and Kolding Design School.